-- Data input and output are the packets that use the networking functionality of the module. - Control input consists of manual control inputs for power and reset through the power interfaces.
-It also consists of all of the data that is entered into the access point while using the management interfaces. - Status output consists of the status indicators displayed through the LEDs, the status data that is output from the module while using the management interfaces, and the log file. - LEDs indicate the physical state of the module, such as power-up (or rebooting), utilization level, and activation state.
-The log file records the results of self-tests, configuration errors, and monitoring data. - A power supply is used to connect the electric power cable.
+- Data input and output are the packets that use the networking functionality of the module. - Control input consists of manual control inputs for power and reset through the power interfaces (5V DC or PoE).
+It also consists of all of the data that is entered into the access point while using the management interfaces. - Status output consists of the status indicators displayed through the LEDs, the status data that is output from the module while using the management interfaces, and the log file. - o LEDs indicate the physical state of the module, such as power-up (or rebooting), utilization level, and activation state.
+The log file records the results of self-tests, configuration errors, and monitoring data. - A power supply may be used to connect the electric power cable.
+Operating power may also be provided via Power Over Ethernet (POE) device when connected.
+The power is provided through the connected Ethernet cable. - Console port is disabled by covering TEL when operating in each of FIPS modes.